Pharmaceutical companies, WHO help India in HIV/AIDS drug crisis

 | NEW DELHI

-Delayed tender approvals and poor co-ordination with states left the National AIDS Control Organisation (NACO) scrambling for supplies.
+Delayed tender approvals and poor co-ordination with states left the National AIDS Control Organization (NACO) scrambling for supplies.
 Reuters reported on Oct.
 1 that the supplies were due to run out next week.

 India produces a large part of the world's HIV/AIDS medicines so the shortage has been awkward for the new government of Prime Minister Narendra Modi, which has promised to cut red tape.